 Financial Crime covers a broad range of criminal activity including fraud, insider trading, breaching political sanctions, terrorist financing, bribery, corruption and money laundering.

-Financial crime is proving hard to prevent – earlier this year, the National Crime Agency reported that “money laundering is potentially running to hundreds of billions of pounds” annually in the UK.
+Financial crime is proving hard to prevent – the National Crime Agency reported that “money laundering is potentially running to hundreds of billions of pounds” annually in the UK.
 Regulated firms are key to tackling the problems of financial crime and must ensure that measures and controls to do so are fully embedded across the life of a relationship with a client or customer.
 From customer screening (Know Your Customer, Due Diligence) through to ongoing transaction monitoring, risk assessments and suspicious activity reporting, financial institutions need to be constantly vigilant.